core-wg/uri-path-abbrev/draft-ietf-core-uri-path-abbrev.md

   `python3 -c 'print("reserved" if (250).bit_length() % 8 == 0 else "unreserved")'`
   can be used to quickly test this property for any positive number (250 in this example).

-* Simple expanded path.
+* Expanded path.

-  This text is the URI path (starting with `/`) that the option, when present only once in a request, is expanded to.
+  This text is the URI path (starting with `/`) that the option is expanded to.

-  This field may be empty if the document describes that the option needs to be repeated when using this first value.

 * Reference.

-  A document that requested the allocation, and describes whether the option may be repeated after this first value, and how later values are expanded
+  A document that requested the allocation.

 Reviewer instructions: